hakikicode/SMART-Engagement-Task/README.md

-# SMART Gaming Task on SMART Open Network
+# SMART Engagement Task on SMART Open Network

-**SMART Gaming Task** is an initiative under the **SMART Open Network** designed to validate and reward engagement in public gaming communities.
+**SMART SMART Engagement Task Task** is an initiative under the **SMART Open Network** designed to validate and reward engagement in public gaming communities.
 Deployed on the **Koii Network**, this task allows participants to earn **SMART tokens** by validating gaming-related data from public Telegram channels and other open APIs.

 ---

 ## Overview

-- **SMART Gaming Task**: Validate and reward engagement in public gaming channels.
+- **SMART Engagement Task**: Validate and reward engagement in public gaming channels.
 - **SMART Open Network**: A decentralized ecosystem promoting transparency, engagement, and rewards for users.
 - **SMART Tokens**: Utility tokens that users earn for their participation and contributions.